 The in-between periods – April/early May and September/October – still tend to be dry, but the days are cooler than in summer and the nights are warmer than in winter.

 The pula, is fully convertible and is valued against a basket of currencies heavily weighted toward the South African Rand.
 The US Dollar is widely accepted.
+Credit cards are accepted in all lodges for settling of your final bill.

 Most nationalities will be granted a tourist visa valid for 3 months, free of charge on arrival.
 You must have 6 months validity in your passport from the day of arrival and a return airline ticket.
 Please check with your local Botswana High Commission before travel.

 Virtually all holidays to Botswana include transport, either by road or light aircraft.
 Most safari lodge can only be accessed by charter flights into their own airstrip.
 These flights are included in the cost of your holiday and the schedule varies as flights will make additional or less stops depending on the destination of the other passengers on board.
 The flights generally start and finish at either Maun or Kasane depending on which areas/lodges the passengers are travelling to.
-The flights are scheduled to connect with the ongoing international flights to Cape Town, Johannesburg and beyond.
+The flights are scheduled to connect with the on going international flights to Cape Town, Johannesburg and beyond.

 It is important to know that the light aircraft luggage allowance is 20Kg per person and bags should be soft sided.
 Extra luggage can be stored at the airport and complimentary laundry services are offered at most lodges.